cycomachead/thesis/contents/design.md

 ## "TA-Centered Design"
 Though this is certainly lower on the priority list than _learner_-centered design, we make a point to describe _TA_-centered design, and why this matters for the tools we build.
-TAs and instructors, are critical users of the infrastructure in courses.
+Teaching Assistants (TAs) and instructors, are critical users of the infrastructure in courses.
 They need to be able to easily update and create content, handle grades and so on.
 The longer or more difficult these tasks are, the less time TAs have to spend helping students learn.

 When considering TA-Centered Design, a TA is much more like a typical user in UCD than a learner in LCD, but there are many ideas that should be specifically recognized for TAs: